grafana/jsonnet-libs/openldap-mixin/README.md

 ## OpenLDAP Logs Overview

-The OpenLDAP logs overview dashboard provides details on authentication and kernel logs.
+The OpenLDAP logs overview dashboard provides details on the stats olc logs level.
 [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and provisioned for logs with your Grafana instance.
-The default OpenLDAP error log path is `/var/log/auth.log` and `/var/log/kern.log` for each instance on Linux.

 OpenLDAP logs are enabled by default in the `config.libsonnet` and can be removed by setting `enableLokiLogs` to `false`.
 Then run `make` again to regenerate the dashboard: